frozeeen/100-days-of-code/log.md

 **Today's Progress:** Updated the Validation class of the NAP-PHP.

 **Thoughts:** I want to add more checks, but I think this is enough as of now.
-A lot of "dreamy" functionality can stall progress..
+A lot of "dreamy" functionality can stall progress.

 **Link to work:** [**2c45bf**](https://github.com/frozeeen/Nap-PHP/tree/2c45bf31c84ce9c5ee724c3ba2d3aa6604fd1cd1).